Biko (song): Background

 Bantu Stephen Biko was an anti-apartheid activist who was a founding member of the South African Students' Organisation in 1968 and the Black People's Convention in 1972.
-Through these groups, and through other activities, he promoted the ideas of the Black Consciousness movement, and became a prominent member of the resistance to apartheid in the 1970s.
+Through these groups and other activities he promoted the ideas of the Black Consciousness movement, and became a prominent member of the resistance to apartheid in the 1970s.
 The government of South Africa placed a banning order on him in 1973, preventing him from leaving his hometown, meeting with more than one person, publishing his writing, and speaking in public.
 In August 1977 Biko was arrested for breaking his banning order.

 After his arrest Biko was held in custody in Port Elizabeth, Eastern Cape for several days, during which he was interrogated.
 During his interrogation he was severely beaten by some of the policemen questioning him.
 He suffered severe injuries, including to his brain, and died soon after on 12 September 1977.
 News of his death spread quickly, and became a symbol of the abuses perpetrated under the apartheid government.
 Biko's position as an individual who had never been convicted of a crime led to the death being reported in the international press; he thus became one of first anti-apartheid activists widely known internationally.

 Several musicians wrote songs about Biko, including Tom Paxton, Peter Hammill, Steel Pulse, and Tappa Zukie.
 British musician Peter Gabriel, who heard of Biko's death through the BBC's coverage of the event, was moved by the story and began researching his life, based on which he wrote a song about the killing.
 This coincided with Gabriel becoming interested in African musical styles, which influenced his third solo album Peter Gabriel (1980), also known as Melt, on which "Biko" was ultimately included.
 Gabriel was also influenced to write the song through his association with politically inclined new-wave musician Tom Robinson; Robinson is said to have encouraged Gabriel to release the piece when Gabriel began to have doubts.
 Though there were other political songs on the album, "Biko" was the only piece that was explicitly a protest song.